 If you specifically wish to receive duplicate copies, we recommend that you make this request when you place your order.

-When you select the digital download option, you’re able to review content prior to receiving the DVD, however, you aren’t able to delete footage.
+Unfortunately we do not allow for the ability to review or reject video or audio files, however, we do provide the files in the form of a download prior to order shipment.
 We do remove blank footage as part of our service and also try to repair damaged videos at no extra cost.

 When you place your order, we provide a film calculator that helps you estimate the footage you have.
 (This is a ballpark calculation.)